justinhunt/moodle-atto_snippet/README.md

 If you wish your exported template to appear in the presets dropdown you must place the .txt file in the presets folder under /lib/editor/atto/plugins/snippet.
 Or in a folder called "snippet" in your theme.

+##For Theme Developers
+It is possible to distribute snippets with your theme.
+Create a folder called "snippet" in the root folder of your theme and place your template bundle files in there.
+Your theme snippets will then appear in the drop down list of presets on each blank snippet template settings page.

 ## See also
  Mark Sharp's [templates](https://github.com/sharpchi/moodle-atto_templates) plugin